 Corvallis Branch is excited to announce a workshop collaboration with our sister chapter, PMI Portland.
 Alan will be presenting a 4-hour afternoon workshop about managing risks to conquer daunting challenges, such as climbing Mt Everest!
 Alan Mallory took on the challenge and set a world record when he, along with three members of his immediate family, reached the summit of Everest.
 This incredible, self-guided expedition challenged the mental, emotional and physical limits of their entire beings and at every stage of the ascent demanded unwavering commitment and resilience.

-This workshop will take the place of our regular scheduled lunch meeting -- stay tuned for additional details and registration.
+This workshop will take the place of our regular scheduled lunch meeting -- registration is limited, reserve your seat early!
+Registration closes March 15.